rd--/blksc3/md/glossary.md

 The complete toolbox includes a complete set of the blocks the system knows about, organised into a system of categories and subcategories.

+## Connection checks

+Connection checks, also called type annotations, constrain how blocks can be connected together.
+There is a [Type Annotations](http://blksc3.rohandrape.net/?e=help/Guide/2.05%20Type%20Annotations) section in the _Guide_.

 ## Console